 Add all the Herb and Spice Blend except the sage.

-Tip: While the vegetables and meat are simmering, add about 2 to 3 cups of oyster juice to the bread cubes, save any remaining juice.
+Lagniappe Tip: While the vegetables and meat are simmering, add about 2 to 3 cups of oyster juice to the bread cubes.
+Save any remaining juice.
 Mix well and set aside, stirring once or twice.
+If you don't have enough oyster juice, use some of the reserved stock.

 Add oysters and breading

 After the poultry meat has simmered with the vegetables for about 15 minutes, add the raw oysters (not the juice) and the parsley.
 Mix completely.
-Cook everything until the oysters curl up and the liquid reduces, about 5 to10 minutes.
+Cook everything until the oysters curl up and the liquid reduces, This should only take 5 to 10 minutes.

 Add the soaked bread cubes (make sure to add some of the oyster juice to the bread cubes while you're cooking the poultry meat and veggies) and sage to the vegetables and oysters and mix well to combine.
-Add the remaining oyster juice (if any) and more bread if needed.
+Add the remaining oyster juice (if any) or stock and more bread if needed to achieve the consistency you want.
 Remain on low heat for about 5 minutes.

 Remove the Dutch oven from the heat and cover.
 Let sit for about 10 minutes.